-BBC News at Ten ran a story on a sinkhole which had sheared away the brick wall of a house in Ripon and caused three families to be evacuated.
-This was followed by a jaunty little trot through the six sinkholes which have appeared across Britain in February so far (more, apparently, by a factor of about a million than heretofore) before cutting back to George Alagiah, who looked as if he’d stumbled into the filming of some low-rent UK geo-porn.
+BBC News at Ten featured a sinkhole which had sheared away the brick wall of a house in Ripon and caused three families to be evacuated.
+This cheery story was followed by a brisk trot through the six sinkholes which have appeared across Britain in February so far (more, apparently, by a factor of about a million than heretofore) before cutting back to George Alagiah, who looked as if he’d stumbled into the filming of some low-rent UK geo-porn.

 It was so horrific, so improbable, so utterly, fantastically appalling – the ground literally, with no warning, swallowing up to open whatever was on its surface – that it couldn’t help but be hilarious in a morbid sort of way.